 The sissy squat is a quad exercise that’s hit it big of late.

-Its stock has soared because it trains all the muscles in your quads in a fully lengthened position—something most other quad exercises, including the back and front squat, don’t.
-And this means it’s uniquely effective for rounding out your quad development.
+Its stock has soared because it trains all the muscles in your quads while fully lengthend—something most other quad exercises, including the back and front squat, don’t.
+And this means it’s uniquely effective for rounding out quad development.

-In this article, you’ll learn what the sissy squat is, its benefits, which muscles it works, how to do it with proper form, the best sissy squat alternatives, and more.
+In this article, you’ll learn how to do the sissy squat with proper form, what makes it beneficial, the best sissy squat alternatives, and more.

 What Is a Sissy Squat?

-The sissy squat is a bodyweight exercise that primarily trains the quadriceps.
+The sissy squat is a bodyweight exercise that trains the quadriceps.

 You continue to lower yourself until your knees are fully bent, then straighten your knees to stand back up.

-You can also perform the sissy squat using a sissy squat machine (or “sissy squat bench”). which is a piece of equipment that locks your feet and shins in place, allowing you to perform the exercise with greater stability.
+You can also perform the sissy squat using a sissy squat machine (or “sissy squat bench”), a piece of equipment that locks your feet and shins in place, allowing you to perform the exercise with greater stability.

 While performing a sissy squat with a sissy squat machine can be more comfortable, it prevents you from fully lengthening the quads while performing the exercise, which means it probably isn’t quite as effective for building muscle as the regular sissy squat.
 Furthermore, most commercial gyms don’t have a sissy squat machine.